Fire Extinguisher Refills

 Potentially harsh environmental conditions may affect the pressure of your fire extinguisher, including excess dust or dirt, moisture or humidity, vibrations from heavy equipment or extreme temperatures.

-Briefly or accidentally discharged fire extinguishers; even a small discharge of pressurised operations and propellant gas used from extinguishers can cause units to degas and then lose ability to function properly.
+Briefly or accidentally discharged fire extinguishers; even a small discharge of pressurised operations and propellant gas used from extinguishers can cause units to degas and then lose the ability to function properly.

 To comply with Australian Standards while keeping your property and personnel safe, make sure you have a certified professional so that you comfortably know that your fire extinguishers are refilled properly.
+We have technicians servicing Sydney who can help you with installation, maintenance of your fire equipment like fire doors.
+It also helps to have a fire hydrant installed in the area should there be any need, it should be compliant and accessible.

 Make sure your fire systems are safe and compliant today!